Mary Moers Wenig Competition Official Rules (2019)

 Submission Rules: Submit the following:

-Deadline for submission: The submission must be received on or before June 17, 2019.
-An otherwise eligible submission will be considered as part of any 2020 writing competition if it is received after June 17, 2019, and before June 15, 2020, by a law student who was in good standing at an ABA-accredited law school within the United States or its possessions law at the time the paper was submitted (or within 90 days prior to its submission).
+Deadline for submission: The submission must be received on or before June 30, 2020.
+An otherwise eligible submission will be considered as part of any 2021 writing competition if it is received after June 30, 2020 and before June 30, 2021 by a law student who was in good standing at an ABA-accredited law school within the United States or its possessions law at the time the paper was submitted (or within 90 days prior to its submission).

 Prior Publication: If a paper submitted to this competition is accepted for publication after having been submitted to this competition, the individual (or co-authors) must immediately notify ACTEC’s office of this fact at the email address listed under Submission Rules.
 The paper’s acceptance for publication elsewhere will not preclude its continued consideration for prize purposes.
-However, the Editors of the ACTEC Law Journal shall have the discretion to decide if an entry accepted for publication elsewhere will remain eligible for publication in the ACTEC Law Journal.
+However, the Editors of the ACTEC Law Journal shall have discretion to decide if an entry accepted for publication elsewhere will remain eligible for publication in the ACTEC Law Journal.